 New ash produced is taken to an onsite state of the art landfill permitted by the Virginia Department of Environmental Quality to receive and manage dry coal ash.
 The Lower and Upper ponds will be closed in accordance with all applicable federal, state and local environmental regulations and once necessary permits are obtained.

-Flue gas desulfurization (FGD) sludge is generated as a byproduct from scrubbers used to clean air emissions.
-The FGD sludge is primarily composed of calcium sulfate or gypsum, which is beneficially reused as wallboard quality gypsum.
+A byproduct is generated from scrubbers used to clean air emissions.
+It is primarily composed of calcium sulfate or gypsum, which is beneficially reused as wallboard quality gypsum.